intel/ideep/README.md

-# Chainer Backend for Intel Architecture
+# Intel® Optimization for Chainer*

-A Chainer module providing numpy like API and DNN acceleration using MKL-DNN.
+Chainer Backend for Intel Architecture, a Chainer module providing numpy like API and DNN acceleration using MKL-DNN.

 ## Requirements